MicrosoftDocs/SupportArticles-docs/support/system-center/scom/discovery-wizard-stop-responding.md

 This article helps you fix an issue in which the Discovery Wizard in Microsoft System Center Operations Manager stops responding (hangs) during the discovery process.

-_Original product version:_ &nbsp; Microsoft System Center 2012 Operations Manager
-_Original KB number:_ &nbsp; 941409
+_Applies to:_ &nbsp; Microsoft System Center Operations Manager _Original KB number:_ &nbsp; 941409

 ## Symptoms